spryker/spryker-docs/docs/sdk/dev/extending-the-sdk.md

 ### Implementation via YAML definition

 YAML-based tasks need to fulfill a defined structure to be able to execute them from the SDK.
-The command defined in the YAML definition can have [placeholders](#implement-placeholders), that you need to define in the placeholder section.
-Each placeholder need to map to one [value resolver](#2-add-a-value-resolver).
+The command defined in the YAML definition can have [placeholders](#implement-placeholders) that you need to define in the placeholder section.
+Each placeholder need to map to one [value resolver](#add-a-value-resolver).

 Add the definition for your task in `<path>/Tasks/<name>.yaml`: